apache/dolphinscheduler/dolphinscheduler-registry/dolphinscheduler-registry-plugins/dolphinscheduler-registry-raft/README.md

 you need to set the registry properties in master/worker/api's appplication.yml,

-please remember change the server-port in appplication.yml.

-In PRO environment, worker and api add `/learner` suffix in `server-address-list`
+worker and api address add `/learner` suffix in `server-address-list`, indicates that they are not participate in the leader election.

+`please remember change the server-port in appplication.yml`.

+NOTE: In production environment, in order to achieve high availability, the master must be an odd number e.g 3 or 5.

 ```yaml
 registry: